 Application Procedure.
-Students must apply during the first week of each quarter.
-Completed applications will be reviewed by a Scholarship Committee.
+Students must submit full application to Student Services during the first of the Spring Quarter or Fall Quarter.
+Completed applications will be reviewed by the PSU Scholarship Committee.
 Nominees are presented to the President for final approval.
-Awards will be made near the end of the third week of the quarter with adjustments made to the student's account.
+Awards will be made near the end of the third week of the quarter with adjustments made to the student's account